bcgov/devops-platform-workshops/openshift-201/gitops.md

 This is just a simple demonstration of setting your values file in a repo that is separate from the Helm chart.
 You can also set Helm values directly in the Argo CD application.
 For more details, see the [Argo CD Helm documentation](https://argo-cd.readthedocs.io/en/stable/user-guide/helm/#values).

+**Stretch task:** You can also navigate to your `-test` namespace in OpenShift, then click the `mariadb-helm` stateful set.
+Click on the `pods` tab then the `mariadb-helm` pod's name.
+Next, click the `terminal` tab.
+Run the command `mariadb -u root -p`.
+In another window, navigate to the secret named `mariadb-helm` to get the root password - or find it in your values.yaml file.
+Run `create database mydatabase;` inside the pod to create a database.
+View the database using `show databases;`.

 #### Create your own Helm package
 You can, of course, create your own Helm package and host that in your GitOps repo for Argo CD to process.